mighty-gerbils/gerbil/doc/guide/env-vars.md

 runtime load path.
 You can use this for loading site specific libraries.
 By default it's unset, which is equivalent to an empty value.

-## GERBIL_CACHE

-This is a directory that can be used by the compiler to cache intermediate files during compilation of executables.
-If it's not set, it defaults to `~/.cache/gerbil`.